AlperYildirim1/HAMON/readme.md

 # HAMON

-Passive optical sequence mixing for long-horizon time-series forecasting.
+HAMON is a passive optical sequence-mixing model for long-horizon time-series forecasting.

-HAMON maps a time-series history onto an optical aperture, leaves future positions dark, and uses trainable phase masks plus free-space propagation to produce the forecast field.
-The optical core is the sequence-mixing operator; the digital parts are only the boundary operations such as normalization, encoding, readout calibration, and training.
+The model encodes a time-series history onto an optical aperture, leaves future positions dark, and uses trainable phase masks with free-space propagation to produce the forecast field.
+The forecasting core is the optical propagation operator.
+Digital computation is used only at the boundary for normalization, input encoding, readout calibration, denormalization, and training.

-## What to change

-Most experiments are controlled by a few flags.

-### 1. Choose input encoding
+## Main idea

+HAMON treats forecasting as learned diffraction.

+Observed history is written into an input field.
+The future region starts dark.
+A stack of trainable phase masks shapes the propagated optical field so that the forecast appears in the future region.

+The model does not use a digital temporal forecasting head after the optical core.

+## Model options

+HAMON has two input encodings.

-Use amplitude encoding:
+Amplitude encoding:

     ENCODING_MODE = "amplitude"

+The normalized history directly sets the input field amplitude.

-or phase encoding:
+Phase encoding:

     ENCODING_MODE = "phase"
     PHASE_ALPHA = 0.3

-Amplitude encoding writes the normalized history directly into the optical field amplitude.

-Phase encoding keeps approximately fixed magnitude and writes the normalized history into optical phase.

-### 2. Choose readout
+The normalized history sets the input optical phase while the input magnitude remains approximately fixed.

+HAMON has three readout modes.

 Coherent readout:

     READOUT_MODE = "coherent"

+Reads the real field quadrature in the forecast region.

 Intensity readout:

     READOUT_MODE = "intensity"

+Reads detector intensity, |U|^2.

 Differential intensity readout:

     READOUT_MODE = "differential_intensity"

-Coherent readout reads the real field quadrature.

-Intensity readout reads detector intensity, |U|^2.

-Differential intensity readout uses two forecast regions and subtracts their intensities, giving a signed output with intensity detectors.
+Uses two forecast regions and subtracts their detected intensities.
+This gives a signed output using intensity-compatible detection.

-### 3. Choose number of optical layers

-For the main runs:

-    LAYER_CANDIDATES = [16]

-For lightweight interface ablations:

-    LAYER_CANDIDATES = [4]

-The number of layers is the number of trainable optical phase masks.

-### 4. Choose datasets and horizons

-Main no-Electricity/Traffic run:

-    datasets=["etth1", "etth2", "ettm1", "ettm2", "weather"]
-    pred_lens=[96, 192, 336, 720]
-    seeds=[1, 2, 3]

-Large datasets can be run separately:

-    datasets=["electricity"]
-    datasets=["traffic"]

 ## Common configurations

-Amplitude/coherent baseline:
+Amplitude/coherent HAMON:

     ENCODING_MODE = "amplitude"
     READOUT_MODE = "coherent"
     USE_BACKCAST_LOSS = True
     USE_INTENSITY_AFFINE = False

-Phase/coherent:
+Phase/coherent HAMON:

     ENCODING_MODE = "phase"
     READOUT_MODE = "coherent"